d3netxer/osm-creating-historical-tiles/README.md

 To do this you need to create a config file that specifies the bounding box of your area of interest.
 Look inside the files folder of this repo to see an example config file for Nepal.

+*** tip: when creating config file for softcut the BBOX coordinates work like this: left lon, lower lat, right lon, upper lat

 Ex. of osm-history-splitter softcut:

 vagrant@vagrant:/opt/osm-history-splitter$sudo ./osm-history-splitter --softcut /shared_folder/osm_planet_file/planet-141105.osm.pbf /home/config_files/nyamira.config